fredfeng/CS162/sections/sec03/README.md

 ### Capture-Avoiding Substitution

-A substistution replaces all references to a name in an expression with some entity.
+A substitution replaces all references to a name in an expression with some entity.
 This operation is usually written as $c[x \mapsto e]$, which means substituting all references to $x$ with entity $e$ in the context expression $c$.
 In lambda-calculus, when a substitution is triggered by evaluating an application expression, the substitution is called a *beta-reduction*.

 If someone proposes an implementation of substitution to you, a natural question you can interrogate about their implementation is: